CyberFlameGO/svnpython/Doc/library/commands.rst

    Like :func:`getstatusoutput`, except the exit status is ignored and the return value is a string containing the command's output.

-.. function:: getstatus(file)

-   Return the output of ``ls -ld file`` as a string.
-This function uses the :func:`getoutput` function, and properly escapes backslashes and dollar signs in the argument.

-   .. deprecated:: 2.6
-      This function is nonobvious and useless, also the name is misleading in the presence of :func:`getstatusoutput`.

 Example::

    >>> import commands